-Due to the ongoing situation with coronavirus (COVID-19) Abdominal Aortic Aneurysm (AAA) screening and surveillance monitoring have been temporarily paused .
+Due to the ongoing situation with coronavirus (COVID-19) Abdominal Aortic Aneurysm (AAA) routine screening remains paused.
+Surveillance monitoring scans for medium and small AAAs has recommenced.
 Further information on paused screening programmes is available on the coronavirus (COVID-19) health services page

 I’d heard nothing about the AAA Screening Programme before I was invited for a scan.
 There have been other things I’ve been invited to and haven’t gone, but the thing that appealed here was that there was nothing down to me to do other than to attend.
 It was up to someone else to carry out the procedure.

 Initially I was quite nervous.
 It was explained to me before the scan and had been made very clear in the information that had come through in the post what would happen.
 There was also more information given on the day.
 The staff also prepared me just in case they did find something.
 They were very helpful and the right procedure was put in place to make sure I was aware of what was happening.

 I was asked to lie down and then some scanning was done of my stomach.
 There were two technicians present who were used to handling the scan.
 When one said to the other, would you like to have a look at this, I realised there was something there that needed attending to.

 We had a conversation about what was to happen next after the results of the scan.
 I was informed that the staff within the programme would contact me to attend hospital to have a CT scan done.
 I was also given several items of information to take with me.